erumi321/Hades2TolkCompatability/README.md

-# Hades 2 TOLk Compatability
+# Hades 2 TOLk Compatibility

 Hades II mod which is a dependency of accessibility mods, using H2M we implement a screen reader through TOLk, one which replaces many of the icons in the game with the text they actually represent.